-To honor Dr. King, the City of Dublin invites residents and visitors to participate in a self-guided “Hike for Hope” at M.L.
-‘Red’ Trabue Nature Preserve from Jan.
-16–20.
-Learn more.
+To honor Dr. King, the City of Dublin invites residents and visitors to participate in a self-guided “Hike for Hope” at Thaddeus Kosciuszko Park from Jan.
+13–30.

 Make It A Day “On” Not A Day “Off”Looking to give back to your community with impactful at-home service projects that are fun for the whole family to get involved?
 Check out this great list we’ve rounded-up including sending cards to seniors, picking up litter in your neighborhood, ways to support wildlife and more!

 Serve your community!
 Volunteer engagement is a hallmark in Dublin.
 While the COVID-19 pandemic has temporarily limited in-person service, there are other ways to get involved.
 E-mail firstname.lastname@example.org to learn more or inquire at any organization that is seeking volunteers throughout Central Ohio.

 Visit The Dublin LinkDublin’s iconic bridge will be illuminated with red, white and blue the evening of Monday, Jan.
 17, in honor of Martin Luther King Jr. Day.
 See the bridge’s 2022 lighting calendar.